tbensky/PrologScheduling/README.md

 # Room Visualizer

-The Prolog output is raw but processable downstream by some other (likely) procedural code you may require.
+The Prolog output is pretty raw, but reasonably processable downstream by some other (likely) procedural code you may require.

 To help, we've written another predicate called `json` which will output the room assignments in a json-ish style output, which is